Jon Hamm: Sports involvement

 Hamm is a devoted fan of the St. Louis Blues National Hockey League (NHL) team and has appeared in two television advertisements for the team.
 He is also a fan of the St. Louis Cardinals Major League Baseball (MLB) team and narrated the official highlight movie for the 2011 World Series, won by the Cardinals.
 He also narrates the Amazon NFL documentary series All or Nothing, as of 2015.
 In 2012, he played in the MLB Legend and Celebrity All Star Softball game as a member of the National League.
 He represented the Cardinals and hit a home run during the game.
 In 2018, he narrated the video The Saint Louis Browns: The Team That Baseball Forgot, presented by the Saint Louis Browns Historical Society.

-Political views
+Political views and activism

 In the 2012 United States presidential election, Hamm supported incumbent president Barack Obama.
 In 2014, Hamm, Kerry Washington, and Kevin Love appeared in a PSA for stopping sexual assault on college campuses.

 In October 2016, Hamm attended a Broadway fundraiser for Hillary Clinton.
 In May 2023, Hamm narrated an ad for Democratic candidate Lucas Kunce in his home state's 2024 United States Senate election, taking aim at incumbent Josh Hawley's alleged lack of courage notably running and hiding from the January 6, 2021 mob of Capitol rioters.

 In January 2024, Hamm endorsed Adam Schiff in his bid for the 2024 United States Senate elections in California and sent a political fundraising email on his campaign's behalf.